EvgeniyaItkina/from-the-ground-up-bundling/lessons/03-adding-lint/README.md

 ## 2 - Add Prettier to ESLint

-Make it so that all prettier problems are eslint problems and can be autofixed with `Ctrl+Shift+.`.
+Make it so that all prettier problems are eslint problems and can be "ESlint: fix all autofixed problems" (in VSCode).
 You can use the package `eslint-plugin-prettier` for that.
 Read its readme to see what to do.

 ## 3 - Alternatively, add Prettier as another type of test to `npm test`